homan-uppu/writing/IDEAS.md

 - praising Avi's ability to think big and why i feel we're missing more of this.
 - what i want in a co-founder.
 - it's a generalist's paradise.
-- in the long run product always wins.
+- in the long run product always wins. (probably wrong / not entirely true).
-# Products
+# products
 ## small products
 - [[A tool for writing]] *(someone else should build this.
 This is far from the highest leverage thing you can do.
 You can build a great business out of this, but....
 Be careful about what you commit to!
 And, the consumption product is more powerful than this creation one bec.
 AI is far more useful when aiding with consumption, than it is with creating).
 - [[Person DB - to grow relationships with the best.]]